lf-/blog/content/posts/building-the-meowzor/index.md

 } Cmd;
 ```

-The delays are sent interleaved, with the motor ID in the top bit of them.
-As
+The delays are sent interleaved between the two motors, with the motor ID in
-soon as the mailbox receives a `Cmd`, the main thread copies it into a
+the top bit of them.
+As soon as the mailbox receives a `Cmd`, the main function
-(ring-buffer-based) queue in private memory and empties the mailbox.
-A timer
+copies it into a (ring-buffer-based) queue in private memory and empties the
-ISR checks the queue and looks at the top item.
-If the item is done, it
+mailbox.
+A timer ISR checks the queue and looks at the top item.
+If the item is
-dequeues it.
-If not, it gets the next step in it, sets the direction, emits a
+done, it dequeues it.
+If not, it gets the next step in it, sets the direction,
-step pulse, then sets the timer to the time of the next step.
+emits a step pulse, then sets the timer to the time of the next step.

 It is also possible to do something like Klipper does with its communication
 protocol where it sends step times and some amount that's added to the time